hchinae/punctuation_prediction/report/report.md

 Punctuation Prediction Using a Bidirectional Recurrent Neural Network with POS Tagging (TENCON 2017) This work introduces a BiRNN model enhanced with attention mechanisms and part-of-speech (POS) tags.
 It handles 11 punctuation classes and is trained on the WikiText corpus.

-These works highlight that punctuation recovery is a nuanced task requiring both syntactic and semantic understanding — and that neural models can effectively learn such patterns when provided with appropriate data and contextual features.
+These studies support the use of sequence models for punctuation prediction and emphasize the importance of both syntactic cues and semantic context.

+## Conclusion
+This project presents a strong baseline for punctuation restoration in literary text using a lightweight BiLSTM model.
+While the model handles frequent punctuation effectively, it underperforms on rare classes due to data imbalance and limited context modeling.
+Our findings suggest that adding targeted training data and exploring Transformer-based models are promising next steps toward more robust performance.